creibaud/CheatSheetProgrammingLanguages/C.md

         const int a = 1;
         ```
 - **Global Variable**:
-    Same as local variable but declared outside of any function (at the top of the file and generally before the main function or in a header file).
+    Same as local variable but declared outside of any function (at the top of the file and generally before the main function or in a header file (.h)).

 ## Data Types
 - **Basic Data Types**: